Frequently Asked Questions

 When can I pick up a prepared copy of my medical records?

-A copy of the medical records will be prepared within 14 working days from the date of application.
-The given waiting time is indicative and depends on the form of recording and archiving of the requested documentation (paper documentation, electronic documentation).
+A copy of the medical records will usually be prepared within 1 business day from the date of application.
+The waiting time given is indicative and depends on the form of recording and archiving of the requested documentation (paper documentation, electronic documentation).

 The status of the processing of requests submitted via E-Form can be verified by the patient after logging into the My Account module.